sasanvakili/Bayesian4Wiener/README.md

 `[estimator, optimizer, optimalUbar, thetaEstimate] = Bayesian4Wiener(model, settings, vecYbar);`

-Ensure that the the library's `src` folder is added to MATLAB's path (e.g., `addpath('./src')`), and the inputs are configured according to the descriptions below.
+Ensure that the library's `src` folder is added to MATLAB's path (e.g., `addpath('./src')`), and the inputs are configured according to the descriptions below.

 ### Inputs